1. The Party is a Political Party known as WORKERS’ PARTY

 (c) Such member may at the next Conference of Organisers attend exclusively for purposes of submitting a resolution seeking to revoke the decision to suspend or demote or expel him, and the Conference may by simple majority of those present and voting either pass or reject that motion without debate.
 If passed, such member shall be re-instated as of the date of expulsion.
 If the motion is lost, such person shall at no time thereafter be admitted as a member of the Party.

-23. The Executive Council may appoint and dismiss Committees whether standing or ad hoc with such terms of reference and regulations as it may direct, including the power to co-opt but without the
+23. The Executive Council may appoint and dismiss Committees whether standing or ad hoc with such terms of reference and regulations as it may direct, including the power to co-opt but without the power of delegation.

 (a) The Party may establish a Headquarters Branch, and not more than one main Branch, and as many subsidiary Branches as may be advisable in every electoral division in Singapore.